zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 Definitions used in this procedure follow the [OpenAPI specification](https://swagger.io/specification/).
 Each API has its own title, description, and version (versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

 REST APIs are provided by REST API services.
 A REST API service can provide one or more REST APIs.
 A service usually provides the latest version of its API.
 A REST service is hosted on a web server which can host one or more services.
 A service is sometimes called _application_.
 A web server that hosts multiple services (applications) is usually called a _web application server_.
-Examples of a _web application server_ are [Apache Tomcat](http://tomcat.apache.org/) or [WebSphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/).
+Examples of _web application servers_ are [Apache Tomcat](http://tomcat.apache.org/) or [WebSphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/).

 ![REST API Components](diagrams/rest-api-components.svg)

-In the microservices architecture, a web server usually provides one service.
+In microservice architecture, a web server usually provides one service.
 A typical example of such implementation is a Spring Boot web application.
 The following example uses a Spring Boot web service: https://github.com/swagger-api/swagger-samples/tree/master/java/java-spring-boot.

 You can build this service using instructions in the source code of that example (https://github.com/swagger-api/swagger-samples/blob/master/java/java-spring-boot/README.md) or you can use another existing service.